jep-project/jep/protocol.md

         format: SyntaxFormatType        // format in which syntax defintions are requested
         fileExtensions: [0,*] String    // list of extensions for which syntax definitions are requested, if empty, all definitions are requested from backend
     }

+File extension strings consist of the extension without leading wildcards or dots, e.g. just `"py"` for Python files.
+Capitalization of the extension is irrelevant.

 The backend then returns the available definitions through a `StaticSyntaxList` response message (TODO: delete or rename name clash with ``StaticSyntax`` message below):